 Chili, Mole Style – In Mexico, unsweetened chocolate is commonly used in savory dishes, too.
 Stir a handful of the unsweetened chocolate chips into a pot of chili just before serving (the chips should melt right in) for complimentary depth of flavor.

 Chocolate Chip Shakes – Have a favorite smoothie that could benefit from chocolate?
 Add a handful of unsweetened chocolate chips to the blender (once your smoothie is pureed) and pulse several times to break them up.
 My favorite is a frozen banana, almond butter, a little almond milk, and a few drops of stevia, followed by the chocolate chips.

-Pure Chocolate Truffles (picture and recipe below) – Rather than the overly-sweetened, heavy kind, I like “truffle snacks” for daily eating.
+Pure Chocolate Truffles (recipe below) – Rather than the overly-sweetened, heavy kind, I like “truffle snacks” for daily eating.
 They are fruit-sweetened for a lighter, more energetic treat.
 Enjoy my recipe, which uses pure unsweetened chocolate and not a speck of added sugar …